Privacy Policy

 11.1 What the Memory API stores and retrieves

-The Memory API exposes six MCP tools.
-Each one has a single, narrow purpose and a defined effect on the data we store on your behalf:
+The MCP surface covered here includes six core memory tools and three Shared Rooms tools.
+A particular connector may expose only a subset.
+Each operation has a defined effect on the data we store on your behalf:

 | Tool | What it does | What we store as a result |